 Grandiose: Patients believe they have a great talent or have made an important discovery.

-Jealous: Patients believe that their spouse or lover is unfaithful.
+Jealous: Patients believe that their spouse or sexual partner is unfaithful.
 This belief is based on incorrect inferences supported by dubious evidence.
-They may resort to physical assault.
+Patients may resort to physical assault.

 Persecutory: Patients believe that they are being plotted against, spied on, maligned, or harassed.
 They may repeatedly attempt to obtain justice through appeals to courts and other government agencies and may resort to violence in retaliation for the imagined persecution.